PEPLabs/LANG_CL_EVAL/README.md

 ### Evaluators

-- In application development with LLMs, one of the most critical components is ensuring that the outcomes produced by your models are **reliable and useful across a broad array of inputs.**
+- In application development with LLMs, it is critical to ensure that the outcomes produced by your models are **predictable and useful for a broad array of inputs.**
-  - Evaluation is critical when deploying LLM applications, since production environments require **repeatable and useful outcomes that can be evaluated based on a given criteria.**
+  - Thus, Evaluation can be beneficial when deploying LLM applications, since they can assess responses across a wide array of criteria.

+- In this lab, we will explore Langchain's **String Evaluators**, which assess the predicted string for a given input, usually comparing it against a reference string.

 # Evaluation Lab

-- In this lab, we will explore some **Built-In Evaluators**, which come with langchain.
+- In this lab, we will use an Evaluator with **Built-In Criteria**.
 They include:
   - Depth
   - Relevance
   - Conciseness
   - Helpfulness
-  - Harmfulness
-  - Insensitivity
   - Plenty more that can be found in the documentation linked below.

-- We will also create a **Custom Evaluator**, which will allow us to create our own criteria for response evaluation.
+- We will also use an Evaluator with **Custom Criteria**, which allows us to create our own evaluation parameters.

 ### Files to Modify: